Frequently asked questions

 - When can I apply for special consideration?

-If you miss an exam or think an illness or other cause has affected your work in an exam.
+If you miss an exam or think an illness or other adverse circumstance has affected your work in an exam.

 - How do I apply for special consideration?

-Submit a special consideration application form (available at your Student Administration Office) within 72 hours of the exam start time.
+Submit an online special consideration application available on the Special Consideration website within three working days of the date of the exam.
 Include medical certificates or other relevant evidence to support your claim.

 If you sit the exam, tell the supervisor during the exam that you are not well and will be applying.